(1830 - 1862)

 A monument to him was dedicated at Fox's Gap, Maryland on 11 September 1993.

-See the photograph from which the above image is taken, along with Garland's 1861 commission as Colonel in the Virginia Volunteer Forces from an exhibit at the VMI Archives.
+See the 1860 photograph of Garland in his Virginia Militia uniform, from which the above image is taken, along with Garland's 1861 commission as Colonel in the Virginia Volunteer Forces from an exhibit at the VMI Archives.